Slater hits tiebreaking HR, Giants beat Padres 5-4

 Buster Posey hit a two-run homer and Evan Longoria had a two-run single for the Giants, who improved to 11-3 at Oracle Park this season.

-San Francisco moved 1 1/2 games ahead of San Diego for the NL West lead on a night they celebrated Hall of Famer Willie Mays a day after his 90th birthday.
+San Francisco moved 1 1/2 games ahead of San Diego for the NL West lead as they celebrated Hall of Famer Willie Mays a day after his 90th birthday.

-Camilo Doval (1-1) pitched a scoreless seventh for the win, and Jake McGee closed out his eighth save with three strikeouts in the ninth.
+Camilo Doval (1-1) pitched a scoreless seventh for his first major league win, and Jake McGee closed out his eighth save in nine chances with three strikeouts in the ninth.
+The Giants were particularly encouraged by the performance of Doval, who had allowed three homers in 6 2/3 innings entering the game.

+“It was a great bounce-back outing for him,” Giants manager Gabe Kapler said.
+“I continue to think he has really good composure.”

 The Giants jumped ahead 4-0 on Posey’s homer in the third inning off starter Blake Snell and Longoria’s two-run hit in the fifth off right-hander Austin Adams.
 Posey’s opposite-field drive to right was his eighth homer of the year, already exceeding his 2019 total of seven.
 The six-time All-Star sat out last season due to family concerns caused by the pandemic.